 Risk factors for developing cognitive impairment as you age

-- Genetics – some genetic markers (eg variants in the ApoE gene) have been identified as associated with an increased risk (however these are still influenced by diet and lifestyle and it should be noted that over 50% of people with variants of the ApoE gene live into their 90s)
+- Genetics – some genetic markers (eg variants in the ApoE gene) have been identified as associated with an increased risk.
+But it is important to note that your genes are influenced by diet and lifestyle.
+And it should be noted that over 50% of people with variants of the ApoE gene live well into their 90s.

 - Head trauma or concussions